Bhaveshanjana/Uber/README.md

   - User-friendly mobile-first interface.
   - Smooth navigation between pages and actions.
 - **Location & Vehicle Selection**
-  - Users can select their location (currently hardcoded).
+  - Users can select their location *(current location suggestion are hardcoded)*.
   - Option to choose a desired vehicle.

 ### Captain Features